LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 ## Build Prerequisites

-Qt6 development packages and a C++23 capable compiler are required. g++-13 or clang-17 are required at a minimum for c++23 support.
+Qt6 development packages, FFmpeg, nasm, additional build tools, and a C++23 capable compiler like g++-13 or clang-17 are required.

-CMake 3.25 or newer must be available in $PATH as well.
+CMake 3.25 or newer must be available in $PATH.

+> [!NOTE]
-NOTE: In all of the below lists of packages, the Qt6 multimedia package is not needed if your Linux system supports PulseAudio.
+> In all of the below lists of packages, the Qt6 multimedia package is not needed if your Linux system supports PulseAudio.

 ---